YuzhuoMa97/SPAGxECCT/README.md

 **Compared to traditional statistical testing methods that account for local ancestry, SPAGxEmix<sub>CCT-local</sub> offers much greater computational efficiency.** SPAGxEmix<sub>CCT-local</sub> leverages local ancestry information to estimate the distribution of ancestry-specific genotypes and the null distribution of test statistics.
 For most tests (ancestry-specific genetic main effect p-values > 0.001) in a genome-wide G×E analysis, SPAGxEmix<sub>CCT-local</sub> utilizes residuals from a genotype-independent model (fitted only once across the genome-wide analysis) to construct test statistics.
 In contrast, traditional methods must incorporate local ancestry as covariates and fit a separate model for each variant, which is computationally burdensome for genome-wide analyses.

+## Introduction of SPAGxE+

+SPAGxE+ is a scalable and accurate G×E analytical framework that controls for familial relatedness.

+- Step 1: SPAGxE+ fits a covariates-only model to calculate model residuals.
+These covariates include, but are not limited to, confounding factors such as age, gender, SNP-derived principal components (PCs), and environmental factors.
+The specifics of the model and residuals vary depending on the trait type.
+Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
+Incorporating random effects to account for sample relatedness during null model fitting is optional.

+- Step 2: SPAGxE+ identifies genetic variants with marginal G×E effects on the trait of interest.
+First, marginal genetic effects are tested using score statistics.
+If the marginal genetic effect is not significant, S<sub>G×E</sub> is used as the test statistic to characterize the marginal G×E effect.
+If significant, S<sub>G×E</sub> is updated to genotype-adjusted test statistics.
+To balance computational efficiency and accuracy, SPAGxE<sub>CCT</sub> employs a hybrid strategy combining normal distribution approximation and SPA to calculate p-values, as used in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).

 ## Introduction of SPAGxEmix<sub>CCT</sub>+

 As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ is a scalable and accurate G×E analytical framework.
 SPAGxEmix<sub>CCT</sub>+ accommodates individuals from multiple ancestries or multi-way admixed populations while controlling for both population structure and familial relatedness.
 Admixed individuals can be analyzed within a cohort alone or alongside homogeneous groups using this framework.